10 Facts About Dekay’s Brown Snake (USA)

 Source: iNaturalist user Michael J. Papay – CC BY 4.0

 In reverse, millipedes are known to consume the shed skins of snakes.
 These forest mulch dwellers may have a mutually beneficial relationship.
-Earthworms are also known to use the shed skins of Dekay’s brown snakes to plug their burrows.
+The same is true for earthworms, which known to use the shed skins of Dekay’s brown snakes to plug their burrows, while also forming part of their diet.

-Another strange piece of lore in the Dekay’s brown snake’s databanks took place in Brazoria County, Texas.
+Another strange piece of lore in the Dekay’s brown snake saga took place in Brazoria County, Texas.
 As we said earlier, this species isn’t especially communal.
 However, in December 2016, a scientist spotted 40 Dekay’s brown snakes trying to cross one highway, in a rare mass migration.
-There was a mixture of adult and juvenile snakes, alongside 24 Storeria deyaki which had already become roadkill, making for 64 individuals in total.
+There was a mixture of adult and juvenile snakes, alongside 24 Dekay’s brown snakes which had already become roadkill, making for 64 individuals in total.

 What triggered this migration was a mystery.
-Another gathering was found below a bundled corn tarp inside a barn.
-This contained 24 resting Dekay’s brown snakes, including juveniles and adults.
+Another mass gathering was found below a bundled corn tarp inside a barn.
+This contained 24 resting Dekay’s brown snakes, including both juveniles and adults.

-Dekay’s brown snakes hibernate each year like any snake.
+Dekay’s brown snakes hibernate each year just like any snake.
 In a survey from Eric County, Pennsylvania, the latest a Dekay’s brown snake was sighted was October 25th, while the earliest was January 6th.
-However, that came in a freakish spell of warm weather, with an air temperature of 13.9c versus a January average of 1.1C.
-The earliest apart from the January fluke was March 20th.
+However, that came in a freakishly warm spell of weather, with an air temperature of 13.9c versus a January average of 1.1C.
+The earliest emergence apart from this January fluke was March 20th.

 Dekay's Brownsnake (Storeria dekayi) head